shenyu0403/DynamicLandscape/README.md

 # Tutorials
 Following tutorials will be coming soon!
-- Switch between texturing types "Auto, Hand, Weighted or Splat"
+- Switch between texturing types (Auto, Hand, Weighted or Splat)
 - Mixing texturing types
 - Creating new Material Functions & Layers
 - Importing a Tiled world and applying the DLM